Bridgewater's flagship fund posts gains of 32% through June

 NEW YORK, July 5 (Reuters) - Hedge fund manager Bridgewater Associates' flagship Pure Alpha 18% volatility fund gained 32.2% in the first half of the year, according to a source familiar with the matter, beating sharp market declines.

+The fund posted gains in 65% of the markets where it trades, beating a historical average of 55%.

-Since its inception in 1991, the strategy has returned an average of 11.4% annually.
+Since its inception in 1991, Pure Alpha has returned an average of 11.4% annually.

 The firm also believes the fund is well-positioned to take advantage of this new tightening environment, said the source.